Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-linux.rst

     :alt: nextcloud add account

 4. This will launch your browser and prompt you to log in to your account.
 Log in and then grant access as we did for LAN.
 5. That's it!
-You may wish to set up some select folders for remote sync, but for large files, it is best to sync on LAN only, so you can "Skip folders configuration" on the resulting screen if you wish.
+You can set up some select folders for remote sync, but for large files, it is best to sync on LAN only.
 Check your connection by clicking the newly created account in the client app.